Social and Personality Development in Infancy

 Able to distinguish between males and females

-Girls prefer to play with dolls or stuffed animals, while boys seek out blocks and trucks
+Girls prefer to play with dolls or stuffed animals, while boys seek out blocks

 By age 2: